 By Henry Chandonnet

-Henry Chandonnet is a current student at Tufts University double majoring in English and Political Science with a minor in Economics.
-On-campus, he is an Arts Editor for the Tufts Daily, the preeminent student-run campus publication.
+Henry Chandonnet is a current student at Tufts University double majoring in English and Economics with a minor in Political Science.
+He serves as arts editor for the Tufts Daily, the preeminent campus publication.
+Henry’s work may also be seen in Film Cred, Dread Central, and Flip Screen.
 You can reach out to him at email@example.com, or follow him on Twitter @HenryChandonnet.